nurulrahat/lawyers-lob/README.md

  7. Has a user Dashboard to see order details
  9. Has a payment method by STRIPE
- 10. Has a Admin Dashboard and only admin can access and add more admin ......................................................................................
+ 10. Has a Admin Dashboard and only admin can access and add more admin
+ 11. Admin can modify services like: editing services and their images and upload them
+ 12. User can provide review ......................................................................................
 # This project has built with :
 1. ReactJs